Veterans at ONU Law

 Active Military & Veterans

 Recognized as a 2017 Military Friendly School – G.I.
 Jobs Magazine

 2017 Military Friendly Schools list honors the top 15% of schools that are doing the most to embrace America's military students and ensure their success on campus.

-ONU Law believes that Veterans, like you, can apply the skills learned in the military for your legal education.
+ONU Law believes that Veterans, like you, can apply the skills learned in the military to your legal education.
 Veterans who attend ONU Law find an exceptionally supportive community comprised of skilled professors who will help you succeed.
-Our incredible academic support program, high bar passage rates, low 8:1 student-to-faculty ratio, and guaranteed clinical placement programs provide students with the necessary skills to become prficient practitioners.
+Our incredible academic support program, high bar passage rates, low 6:1 student-to-faculty ratio, and guaranteed clinical placement programs provide students with the necessary skills to become prficient practitioners.

-In addition to support within the classroom, Ohio Northern has committed to support Veterans financially as a member of the Yellow Ribbon Program.
-As part of the Yellow Ribbon Program, Ohio Northern University will cover 50 percent (up to $20,000 per year) of any tuition and fees that remain after Post 9/11 GI Bill benefits have used by an eligible service member.
+In addition to support within the classroom, Ohio Northern University has committed to support Veterans financially as a member of the Yellow Ribbon Program.
+For Veterans approved to receive Yellow Ribbon Program benefits, Ohio Northern University will cover 50 percent (up to $20,000 per year) of any tuition and fees that remain after Post 9/11 GI Bill benefits have been used by an eligible service member.
 The U.S. Department of Veterans Affairs will then match Ohio Northern's contribution, which means eligible military veterans can attend ONU Law tuition-free.

 - Eligibility Requirements: http://benefits.va.gov/gibill/

 - Job search tools for Veterans